Tamara Radjenovic Biography

 ’With all the praise for her finely shaped lyrical voice, authentic beauty of stature and face, respectable vocal school, precision in singing (despite the imperceptible effort in purely reaching demanding heights), she is undoubtedly an artist with a promising career’’ – Dnevnik RS

-Before the pandemic, Tamara had her concert debut at St James’s Piccadilly in London with her mentor Carlos Conde and Wai-Yin Lee in February 2020.
-In the same time she had her concert debut at the Montenegrin National Theatre.
+Before the pandemic, Tamara had her concert debut at St James’s Piccadilly in London with Carlos Conde and Wai-Yin Lee in February 2020.
+In the same month, she had her concert debut at the Montenegrin National Theatre.
 She sang in Chinese also for Chinese New Year celebration at the Amaryllis Fleming concert hall in London.
-Tamara likes to support humanitarian causes so she performed at the charity event for raising money for Montenegrin children’s hospitals in London.

 In October 2019, she performed a concert with her colleague from college and amazing star British pianist Oliver Poole at the Opus Theatre in Hastings, England as the part of Opus’s ‘’ World Series’’.